GrzegorzMzyk/GrzegorzMzyk/README.md

 # Hi there, I'm Grzegorz Mzyk 👋

 Welcome to my GitHub profile!
-I'm a software developer with a passion for programming, electronics, and the latest technology trends.
+I'm self-learning Swift and passion for programming, electronics, and the latest technology trends.
 Below, you can learn more about me and my work.

 ## About Me